Highly Recommended: Criminal Procedure I, Criminal Procedure II, Trial Practice, Evidence & Trial Practice

 Field Experience Component

-Ten students will be assigned to the Bernalillo County Public Defender’s Office and ten will be assigned to the District Attorney’s Office for field experience work.
+Eight students will be assigned to the Bernalillo County Public Defender’s Office and eight will be assigned to the District Attorney’s Office for field experience work.
 The field experience will consist of ten hours per week.
 The supervision of the students’ field work will be provided by assistant public defenders and assistant district attorneys.
 These attorneys will work with students to assure that the students have meaningful field work each week.
 In addition to hands on experience, students’ field work will include observation of many of the lawyering tasks undertaken within the respective offices.
 Students may be assigned to either the felony or misdemeanor division.
 Depending on a student’s qualifications (having completed courses in criminal procedure, evidence, and trial practice) she or he will be assigned direct case responsibility (under the supervision of an experienced lawyer) for handling all or portions of their assigned cases, including motions and trials in a wide array of cases.
 The experience will be rich, intensive, and diverse.